sical/NameThatChart/README.md

 This directory contains few tools :

     -   Crawling (crawl.py)
-            This module allows an user to crawl google / wikipedia and bl.ock to get urls of the given names
+            This module allows an user to crawl google / wikipedia and bl.ock to get urls of the given names.

+                args: {name: "--w", type: str, default: 'wikipedia', utility: select website to crawl from {'wikipedia','block','google'} }

     -   Crawling.d3js (d3jsdownload.py)
-            This file can download all thumbnails / html files with meta data (name authors etc ..) from json files
+            This file can download all thumbnails / html files with meta data (name authors etc ..) from json files.

-    -   dataset
+    -   Dataset
-        -   Acutaldata contains the results of crawl.merge() consider this like final data
+        -   Acutaldata contains the results of crawl.merge() consider this like final data.
         -   jsonCrawl contains result of one crawling session this is partial information.
         -   visCat contains the viscat datasets and we provide a tool to download them(vis10catDl.py slower than multidownload but easier to use).

-    -   multidownload
+    -   Multidownload (ReaderDL.py)
         This module can read urls from a text file split this list to threads and download them.

+          args: [ {name: "--input_file", type: str, default: 'vis10cat.txt', utility: select file where url are stored }, {name: "--output_dir", type: str, default: 'curent dir', utility: select directory to store ouput images}, {name: "--type", type: str, default: 'txt', utility: select type of given input file from : {"txt","json"}}

+    - Azure
+        This script can be use to ask the azure congnition api to get url of images from a json file.
+          args: [ {name: "--input_file", type: str, default: 'names.json', utility: select file where names are stored }, {name: "--output_file", type: str, default: 'imagesFromNames.json', utility: select the output file name and location be carefull it overwrites },

+    Once you have gathered all json file you want you can : take the urls and feed them to readerDL to name download and name them.

 ## Install and use Chrome app